Henilv/Henilv.github.io/README.md

-# Henil Vedant   - Research Assistant, Syracuse University
+# Henil Vedant   - research assistant, syracuse university

-Cyber security Engineer with hands-on Offensive and Defensive Practices and foundations in Networking/Routing Protocols.
+cyber security engineer with hands-on Offensive and Defensive Practices and foundations in networking/routing protocols.
+Area of interest: privacy & security of machine learning and ml for endpoint security.

 ISC2 Associate: 173*95*.
       ISACA ID: 177*70*